 Network Administration Basics: Administering Your WordPress Network

-The distinct differences between the Site Admin Dashboard and the Network Admin Dashboard, and subsequent menu features, are important.
-WordPress tries its best to determine which features you’re attempting to work with; however, if you find yourself getting lost in the Dashboard and cannot find a menu or feature that you’re used to seeing, double-check to make sure that you’re working in the correct section of the Dashboard.
+The distinct differences between the Site Admin Dashboard and the Network Admin Dashboard (and subsequent menu features) are important.
+WordPress tries its best to assume which features you’re attempting to work with; however, if you find yourself getting lost on the Dashboard and you can’t find a menu or feature that you’re used to seeing, check to make sure that you’re working in the correct section of the Dashboard.

-The Network Admin Dashboard is configurable, just like the regular Dashboard; you can move the modules around and edit the settings of the modules.
+The Network Admin Dashboard is configurable, just like the regular Dashboard; you can move the modules around and edit their settings.

-The Network Admin page has two links near the top of the page that are very useful:
+The Network Admin Dashboard has two links near the top of the page that are very useful:

 Create a New Site: Click this link to create a new site within your network.
-When clicked, the Sites page appears where you can add a new site.
+When clicked, the Add New Site page appears where you can add a new site.

 Create a New User: Click this link to create a new user account within your community.
-When clicked, the Users page appears where you can add a new user to your community.
+When clicked, the Add New User page appears, allowing you to add a new user to your community.

-Additionally, the Network Admin page gives you a real-time count of how many sites and users you have in your network, which is nice-to-know information for any network admin.
+Additionally, the Network Admin Dashboard gives you a real-time count of how many sites and users you have in your network, which is nice-to-know information for any network admin.